torbsd/torbsd.github.io/blog.md

 Tor Browser 7.0.5 was [committed yesterday into OpenBSD's -current ports](https://marc.info/?l=openbsd-ports-cvs&m=150645572611625&w=2).
 It hasn't show up as a package yet, but should soon.

-We are going to add a patch to backport to OpenBSD -stable again.
+We are going to add a patch to backport TB to OpenBSD -stable again.
 TB needs to be up-to-date.
-Anonymity is a bitter, constant war of measure and counter-measures.
-A step behind means you lose.
+Anonymity is a bitter, constant war of measures and counter-measures.

+A step behind means you lose before you step onto the battlefield.

+On another note, obfs4proxy was submitted to [FreeBSD's Bugzilla](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=222645).
+Getting obfs4proxy into FreeBSD's ports is a prerequisite for rectifying the usage of [pluggable transports for bridges](http://torbsd.github.io/oostats/bridges-trans-os.txt).

 ###20170906###